 The race to save Mindy’s life means unravelling years of lies.
 Was she accidentally switched at birth or is there something more sinister at play?
 The search for the truth will tear a family apart…and someone is going to deadly extremes to protect the family’s deepest secrets.

 That doesn’t necessarily sound like my cup o’ tea.
-Mothers and children and being mother and having children…doesn’t usually do it for me emotionally.
+Mothers and children and being a mother and having children…doesn’t usually do it for me emotionally.

 But I can’t resist a J.T. thriller.
 And when you throw in things like maybe a secret adoption, or a switched-at-birth story, lies and family secrets and the suspense of those things unravelling, I am gagging waiting for this.

 But I think I have to give this to In Cold Blood by Truman Capote, just because I had wanted to read this for sooooo long.
-Like ever since I learned what is was as a teenager.
+Like ever since I learned what it was as a teenager.
 This was never because of reviews or the new age hype-machine, but because it’s a classic, and it’s a classic for true crime and mystery fans.

 I wanted to read it because it felt like a rite of passage to do so.